deepakcode/DSA-Tree/README.md

 #### 7. Maximum Path Sum

+    Take max of below 4 values for each node

+      - Root
+      - Root+left;
+      - Root+Right;
+      - Root+left+Right;

 #### 8. Diameter of a Binary Tree

+    Take max of below 2 values for each node

+      - Math.max(leftHeight, rightHeight) +1
+      - leftHeight+rightHeight +1

   9. Connect Nodes at Same Level

 10. Convert a given Binary Tree to Doubly Linked List